epew-workshop/epew-workshop.github.io/index.md

 __Submissions__

 Authors are solicited to submit full papers of at most 15 pages for publication in the proceedings.
 The page limit includes tables, figures, and references.
-All papers must be submitted electronically in __Springer’s LNCS format__ (in PDF format) using EasyChair.
+All papers must be submitted electronically in __Springer’s LNCS format__ (in PDF format) using [EasyChair](https://easychair.org/my2/conference?conf=epew2026).
 Springer encourages authors to include their ORCIDs in their papers.
 Authors should consult Springer’s authors’ guidelines and use Springer’s LaTeX templates for the preparation of their papers.
 Submitted papers not complying with the above guidelines may be rejected without undergoing review.
 All submitted papers will be reviewed by the program committee based on technical quality, relevance, significance, and clarity.

 __Best presentation award__

-The EPEW 2026 organizing committee will select the best paper presentation, for which a certificate will be presented at the end of the workshop.
+The EPEW 2026 organising committee will select the best paper presentation, for which a certificate will be presented at the end of the workshop.
 Note that the selection is based on both content and presentation.